FUE (Follicular Unit Extraction) Why Recovery Is Making It So Attractive

 Recovery is virtually painless.
 While there may be some mild discomfort and temporary swelling following treatment, the openings develop little scabs quickly, which fall off roughly 5 to 7 days afterwards.

 The post-op instructions are easy to follow.
 Your surgeon will provide you with an instruction booklet outlining the protocol following your hair transplant surgery.
-Dr. Torgerson provides all of his surgical clients with his personal phone number, so they’re always able to reach him with concerns, even after hours.
+All surgical clients will be given a phone number to reach our medical professionals with concerns, even after hours.

 The main areas of concern following FUE are keeping the surgical area clean and promoting optimal healing.
 Because the extraction sites generally close within a few days, the patient doesn’t have to spend much time caring for the area.
 We recommend that you be consistent attending follow-up appointments so your surgeon can ensure that you’re healing as expected and can provide ongoing support.

 Is FUE Cost-effective?